 A critical element of the COVID-19 infection process is binding of the viral ‘spike’ glycoprotein to the cell receptor protein (angiotensin-converting enzyme 2 (ACE2)), a process that allows the virus particle to be taken into the cell.
-The nanobody strongly binds to the COVID-19 virus’ spike proteins thus preventing binding to the receptor and blocking cell entry.
-A variety of physical techniques (eg. Synchrotrons) are being used to determine the structure of nanobodies bound to the spike protein of SARS-CoV-2 and determine the exact target area of the antigen.
+A nanobody, raised against the COVID-19 spike protein, strongly binds to it thus preventing binding to the receptor and blocking cell entry.
+A variety of physical techniques (eg. Synchrotrons) are being used to determine the structure of nanobodies bound to the SARS-CoV-2 spike protein and determine the exact target area of the antigen.

 The nanobodies are obtained by immunising an alpaca or llama with specific fragments of the virus' spike protein.
 After a number of days, blood is taken from the alpaca and the antibodies extracted.
 Their small size, solubility and stability make them attractive as candidate therapeutic agents.
-These properties give them the potential to be used similarly to a convalescent serum, effectively stopping progression of the disease and also developed into an inhaled treatment since the antibodies would be deposited directly into the lungs, the primary location of COVID-19 infection.
+These properties give them the potential to be used similarly to a convalescent serum, effectively stopping progression of the disease and also developed into an inhaled treatment since the nanobodies would be deposited directly into the lungs, the primary location of COVID-19 infection.

 Given the severity of the COVID-19 pandemic and the urgent need for innovative therapeutic solutions, there are several international scientific groups now researching this area using both alpacas and llamas as the source of nanobodies.
 A notable result (23/2/2021) is highlighted in "The Guardian", reporting the development of a electrochemical coronavirus test for Covid-19 using camelid nanobodies.
 This test is three times faster than lateral flow antigen tests and almost as accurate as PCR assays.